sotakao/STUOD_Hackathon_2021/README.md

 __Additional comments:__ This project is suitable for beginners, as the dataset is relatively small and easy to handle (a short guide is available in the `tutorials` folder).
 However, that is not to say that it is not appropriate for more experienced participants as there are many interesting things one can do with this, such as figuring out how to deal with imbalanced classes or predicting the timeseries of all variables at once using more advanced tools such as seq2seq and LSTMs!

-### Challenge 2: Predicting the trajectories of tropical cyclones (TCs)
+### Challenge 2: Predicting the intensity and trajectories of tropical cyclones (TCs)

+In this challenge, you are provided with datasets about cyclone tracks (times and positions every 6 hours, with some properties on the storm development and extent) in various regions of origin.
+From this, we can ask the following questions:

-- Can we improve in advance the highest intensity a TC will reach, i.e. how many days in advance can we forecast the max winds?
+- Can we predict the highest intensity a TC will reach, and how many days in advance can we forecast the max winds?
+- Can we predict the mean number of TCs in different basins for next year, and how many will reach Categories 4 and 5?
-- Rapid intensification (RI) of tropical cyclones (TCs) is defined as the 95th percentile of 24-hr over-water intensity changes, or an increase in intensity of at least 30 kt (1 kt ≈0.51 m s−1) in a 24-h period.
+- Rapid intensification (RI) of TCs is defined as an increase in intensity of at least 30 kt (1 kt ≈0.51 m s−1) in a 24-h period.
 Can we find the best statistical RI prediction schemes as function of along-track pre-storm SST, SSS, SLA, oceanic regions?
-- Can we predict the mean number of TCs in different basins for next year, and how many will reach Categories 4 and 5?
-- With warmer/colder SST, fresher/salitier SSS and subsurface temperature/salinity in El-Nino/La Nina conditions, can we find it's impact on TC intensity, location and size?
+- With warmer/colder SST, fresher/salitier SSS and subsurface temperature/salinity in El-Nino/La Nina conditions, can we find its impact on TC intensity, location and size?

+Your task is to tackle one or more of these problems (or any other problems you would like to solve) using machine learning algorithms.

+__Data:__ Two sources of data are available for this challenge: One of them (from US NRL) is available on this github repository in the `datasets` folder and the other (from NOAA) is available [here](https://www.ncei.noaa.gov/data/international-best-track-archive-for-climate-stewardship-ibtracs/v04r00/access/netcdf/).
+See more details below about these datasets.

+__Additional comments:__ This challenge is relatively open-ended and has room for you to get adventurous.
+Beginning machine learning researchers may want to stick with the US NRL data as the file size is small and relatively easy to handle.
+More experienced researchers may wish to consider the NOAA dataset, which is larger and also contains external fields.

 ### Challenge 3: Predicting the occurence of El Nino events